Mississippi State vs. South Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Mississippi State vs. South Carolina Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest that pits the Mississippi State Bulldogs (11-2, 0-0 SEC) versus the South Carolina Gamecocks (12-1, 0-0 SEC) at Colonial Life Arena is expected to be a close matchup based on our computer prediction, which projects a final score of 70-69 in favor of Mississippi State.
-Tipoff is at 12:00 PM ET on January 6.
+Saturday's contest at Colonial Life Arena has the Mississippi State Bulldogs (11-2, 0-0 SEC) squaring off against the South Carolina Gamecocks (12-1, 0-0 SEC) at 12:00 PM ET (on January 6).
+Our computer prediction projects a narrow 70-69 win for Mississippi State, so expect a tight matchup.

-According to our computer prediction, South Carolina should cover the spread, which currently sits at 3.5.
-The two teams are projected to exceed the 135.5 total.
+Based on our computer prediction, South Carolina is projected to cover the spread (2.5) against Mississippi State.
+The two sides are expected to go over the 134.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!